emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 author: Emmanuel Ay
 draft: false
 title: Getting started with Hugo - the basics
-tags: hugo
+tags: ["hugo"]
 ---

 "Hugo is simple"... thats what I was told.
-Well it must be, I mean, if we are supposed to swap out neat wysiwyg, drag-and-drop, database-backed CMS'es for something more rudimentary the least we can expect is for it to be a lot simpler and easier to use.
+Well it must be, I mean, if we are to swap out wysiwyg, database-backed CMS'es for something more rudimentary the one thing I would expect is that the replacement is a lot simpler and easier to use.

-The problem is, Hugo __doesn't look__ simple.

 <!--more-->

-I don't know about you, but there are lots of new software being released every day that begs for my attention.
-And I for one don't always have the luxury of time to learn completely new things from scratch.
-So until now, 2020, I haven't used Hugo.
+Initially Hugo seems more complicated than it is.
+I don't know why, but I suspect that the documentation plays a large part in that.
+But after tinkering with Hugo for a while and scratching the surface a bit - I think that Hugo lives up to the promise of static website generators.
+Its dead simple.
+At least when you've get a hang of the core concepts.

 # Getting started

 Prerequisites: